Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Technical overview

 We next outline the key technical tools and ideas that lead to the proof of \cref{thm:main}.
 A full proof of \cref{thm:main} is provided in \cref{prf:main}.
 As discussed we draw our idea from the privacy literature \cite{steinke2015interactive, kamath2019privately, bun2014fingerprinting} and build on fingerprinting Lemmas \cite{boneh1998collusion, tardos2008optimal} to construct our ``information attacks".
 We employ a simplified and well-tailored version of the fingerprinting Lemma, due to \cite{kamath2019privately}, to construct a lower bound on the correlation between the output and the data.
 From that point our proof differ from standard privacy attacks.

 Given the above correlation bound, we now want to lower bound the mutual information between the two correlated random variables (i.e. the output of the algorithm and the empirical mean).
 Surprisingly, we could not find in the literature an existing lower bound on the mutual information between two correlated random variables.
-Thus, we developed a Lemma that provide such a lower bound which may be considered as a technical contribution.
-Though the proof is quite simple, we believe that such a result may be of interest of its own right.
+The next Lemma provides such a lower bound and as such may be of independent interest..
 We next depict these two technical Lemmas that we need for our proof -- the fingerprinting Lemma due to \cite{kamath2019privately} and a lower bound on the mutual information between two correlated random variables.

-For describing the fingerprinting Lemma, let us denote by $U[-1/3,1/3]$ the uniform distribution over the interval $[-1/3,1/3]$, and given $p \in [-1/3,1/3]$, we denote by $X_{1:m}\sim U_m(p)$ a random process where we draw $m$ i.i.d random variables $X_1,\ldots, X_m$ where $X \in \{\pm 1\}$ and $\E[X]=p$: \begin{lemma}[Fingerprinting Lemma (\cite{kamath2019privately})] For every $f:\{\pm 1\}^m\to [-\frac{1}{3},\frac{1}{3}]$, we have: \icmlversion{
+For describing the fingerprinting Lemma, let us denote by $U[-1/3,1/3]$ the uniform distribution over the interval $[-1/3,1/3]$, and given $p \in [-1/3,1/3]$, we denote by $Z_{1:m}\sim U_m(p)$ a random process where we draw $m$ i.i.d random variables $Z_1,\ldots, Z_m$ where $Z \in \{\pm 1\}$ and $\E[Z]=p$: \begin{lemma}[Fingerprinting Lemma (\cite{kamath2019privately})] For every $\hat f:\{\pm 1\}^m\to [-\frac{1}{3},\frac{1}{3}]$, we have: \icmlversion{

-}{ } \end{lemma} The above theorem shows that if a random variable $f(X_{1:m})$ uses the sample to non-trivially estimate the random variable $P$, then the output must correlate with the empirical mean.
-Notice that, in particular, it means that $f(X_{1:m})$ is not independent of $X_{1:m}$ and certain information exists.
-Our next Lemma quantifies this statement and, as far the author knows, is novel:
+}{ } \end{lemma} The above theorem shows that if a random variable $\hat f(Z_{1:m})$ uses the sample to non-trivially estimate the random variable $P$, then the output must correlate with the empirical mean.
+Notice that, in particular, it means that $\hat f(Z_{1:m})$ is not independent of $Z_{1:m}$ and certain information exists.
+Our next Lemma quantifies this statement and, as far the author knows, is novel.
+The proof is provided in \cref{prf:corbounded}